Updated: Jun 6

 These two systems are like the arteries and veins of the home.
 Light and water at you fingertips in your own home brought in a huge leap in the human evolution.
 Imagine having to live 3-4 days without water or electricity...in this day and age it sounds impossible.
 Do not let that happen to you and your family.
 Most inspectors will check a few outlets and run your water in the home and conclude their inspection of these systems.
-Our standard includes opening and checking your electrical panel, water tanks for proper installation, availability of GSI outlets in areas where water may be frequently present, sewer scope if we suspect plumbing issues ans making sure there are no leaks hidden behind walls.
-We also give you a 90 Days Pluming warranty..just because we think having peace of mind is important.
+Our standard includes opening and checking your electrical panel, water tanks for proper installation, availability of GFCI outlets in areas where water may be frequently present, and making sure there are no leaks hidden behind walls.

 Your windows, doors, fireplaces, chimneys you name it we inspect it.
 We bring our borescope camera to every inspection and take a peek into any area inaccessible to the naked eye.